Case Study: Inspiring Students with Online Discussion

 Throughout 12 years of teaching at the University of North Carolina Charlotte, Dr. Kathleen West noticed a growing trend among her students.
 Students who don’t understand why they need to learn about a topic often express a lack of interest in the course and become disengaged.
 And it wasn’t just in her classes.
 As the lead academic advisor in the psychology department, Dr. West heard this concern from colleagues who also struggled to keep their students engaged.

-“I think students have always worked this way, but there is a huge trend toward verbalizing it nowadays, that they don’t want to learn it if they don’t understand why they need it” explains Dr. West. “ That’s a big challenge for some of our heavy content disciplines because, you’ll get there eventually, in your higher up classes, but there is X amount of material that [students have] to learn first or that connection piece just isn’t going to make sense.
+“I think students have always worked this way, but there is a huge trend toward verbalizing it nowadays, that they don’t want to learn it if they don’t understand why they need it,” explains Dr. West. “ That’s a big challenge for some of our heavy content disciplines because you’ll get there eventually, in your higher up classes, but there is X amount of material that [students have] to learn first or that connection piece just isn’t going to make sense.
 Where I struggle as a professor and I know others do too, is how can we have that [connection] happen at this lower level so that they hang with us and get to that higher level content where it’s really going to make sense to them?”

 To help students understand the importance of the content and build connections early on, Dr. West looked for ways to encourage students to critically think about the material and apply it to their lives.
 To do this, Dr. West added an online discussion component to her class via her university’s LMS system.
 Encouraging students to talk about class material seemed to be improving their interest in the subject matter, but as classes grew and some moved online, maintaining LMS discussions became challenging.
-Dr. West felt discussion was a big part of building critical thinking and application skills in her students but needed to find a tool that allowed her students to discuss concepts, share ideas and learn the material in the most efficient way.
+Dr. West felt discussion was a big part of building critical thinking and application skills in her students but needed to find a tool that allowed her students to discuss concepts, share ideas and learn the material most efficiently.

 “[Learning] opens your mind to all kinds of new things, but you can’t learn effectively if you don’t have the right tools.
 On the flip side, you can learn better if you have better tools,” says Dr. West.
 “That’s what I am always looking for as a professor.
 I know the content, but [students] don’t.
 So what is the best way for me to communicate with them [and] get them to learn?
 Not just have it memorized, but to have them say, ‘I care about this material.’”